-Editorial PR for private practice firms, partners, and the matters that pay for both.
+PR firm for private practice law firms, partners, and the matters that pay for both.

 Litigation boutiques, plaintiffs' firms, transactional, family, criminal, IP, and white-collar.
 We write to ABA Model Rule 7.1, adapt by jurisdiction, and pitch editors who already cover your beat.
-Real bylines, named publications, and a contractual guarantee on tier-1 placements.
+Real bylines, named publications, and outcomes documented in the engagement letter.

 Four reasons sophisticated firms move from word-of-mouth to editorial coverage.